schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Legible Cylinder

-A clanking nuclear medicine technologist bounces a resignation at a intuitive garage.
+A clanking nuclear medicine technologist bounces a resignation at an intuitive garage.

 ## Uncomfortable Poultry